Feliks Łubieński: Career

-He was elected in 1788 as a member for the Sieradz voivedeship to the Four Years Sejm.
+He was elected in 1788 as a member for the Sieradz Voivodeship to the Four Years Sejm.
 Between 1789 and 1792 he was a captain in the Royal Cavalry.
 He belonged to the patriotic front and was one of the editors of the Act of Confederation of the Sejm.
 He guided the passage of the 3rd May Constitution in February 1792 at the local Sejmik of Sieradz.
 He organised an assembly of the Sieradz nobility that expressed its sympathetic acceptance of the new constitution.
 He appeared on the list of Russian envoy, Jakov Bułhakow, in 1792, that comprised those people the Russians could rely on in the event of a new confederation and the overthrow of the 3rd May Constitution.

 He greeted with 'respect' the news that King Stanisław August Poniatowski had joined the Targowica Confederation, and yet to the king he wrote: 'it confounds me that this has come to pass'.
 During the Polish-Russian War of 1792 he was Sejm commissioner for Tadeusz Kościuszko.
 After the struggle he appealed for the release of Polish prisoners in the Prussian kingdom.
 After the Second Partition of Poland (1793) his estates – Kalinowa and Szczytniki found themselves in the Prussian Partition.
 In 1793 he entertained at Szczytniki, in the presence of around 100 of the local nobility, Frederick William II of Prussia who had gone on a tour of his conquered territories. Łubieński was both a member of the secret coalition preparing the Kosciuszko Insurrection and a participant in the insurrection itself.
 After the final partition of Poland in 1795, Łubieński's estates found themselves in Prussia, as did that of his widowed mother, Paula Ogińska.
 Due to its enormous size (6,000 hectares), Guzów was confiscated by the king and given to one of his loyal ministers, Karl Georg von Hoym.
 Von Hoym was minded to sell it back to Ogińska, its most recent legal owner. Łubieński intervened at this juncture and, with the backing of the king of Prussia, arranged a swap with von Hoym such that he bought him off with his two estates at Kalinowa and Szczytniki in exchange for Guzów.
 Thus he obtained control of his mother's former property and became starosta of Guzów.
 He eventually retired there permanently in 1823.
 In 1798 he was awarded the Prussian hereditary title of count by Frederick Wilhelm III.